-Policy InternApply Now Job ID 10026437 Location Washington DC, District of Columbia Position Type Intern -
+Policy InternApply Now Job ID 10026437 Location Washington, DC Position Type Intern

 The American Cancer Society Cancer Action Network (ACS CAN) is the nation's leading cancer advocacy organization.
 Together with our charitable partner, the American Cancer Society, we work in Congress, state legislatures and local jurisdictions to support evidence-based policy and legislative solutions designed to eliminate cancer as a major health problem.
 Based in Washington, DC with offices throughout the country, ACS CAN works to encourage elected officials and candidates to make cancer a top national priority.

 The Policy Intern works with all members of the ACS CAN Policy Team on federal and state policy initiatives to support cancer research, prevent cancer and improve health care access and delivery for people living with cancer, survivors, and their families.